What is changing and why

 Reviewing your proposed notice of amendment

 If you have received a proposed notice of amendment, please review the following details to make sure your licence or permit is transitioned correctly:

 - the business that holds the permission (licence or permit) is correct

 - location of the activity is correct (only applicable to licence holders)

 - new waste codes for your permission adequately replace the current ones.

 What you need to do if something's inaccurate or incorrect

-Inaccuracies in the transitioning of current waste codes to new waste codes may impact your ability to operate your business.
+Inaccuracies in the transitioning of old waste codes to new waste codes may impact your ability to operate your business.
 Therefore, you should confirm that the waste codes in the proposed notice are correct.
 You should also advise EPA of any missing waste codes.
 If you don’t let us know, your future permission won’t accurately reflect what waste type you can accept or transport.

 Missing or incorrect waste codes will impact your ability to legally transport or accept that waste type.
 Please contact EPA within 10 business days, after you receive the proposed notice of amendment, to correct any inaccuracies.